MLB Mt. Rushmores

 Houston Astros Mt.
 Rushmore

 The franchise was born in Houston in 1962 as the Colt 45s.
 The name change to the Astros coincided with the move into the nation’s first indoor stadium, the Astrodome, in 1965.
 The team’s attendance floundered in old Colt Stadium — last in the National League — but fans immediately fell in love with the comforts of the Astrodome as Houston was second in the NL in attendance in 1965 despite fielding a ninth-place team.
-While the immeidate past and forseeable future are bleak, for 24 seasons, the Astros have finished above .500 with another four seasons at the breakeven mark.
-Houston won its first division title in 1980 thanks to a playoff game win versus the Los Angeles Dodgers.
+The Astros have finished above .500 24 seasons, with another four seasons at the breakeven mark.
+Houston won its first division title in 1980 thanks to a playoff game win over the Los Angeles Dodgers.
 The team won its first postseason series in 2004 and reached the World Series for the only time in 2005.
 From 1994-2006, the Astros finished in first or second place in every season save a fourth-place hiccup in 2000.
-Beginning with last season, the Astros moved over to the American League, disappointing many life-long fans in Houston.
+Beginning in 2013, the Astros moved over to the American League, disappointing many life-long fans in Houston.
 The Houston Mt.
 Rushmore may not be as star-studded as many teams, but Jeff Bagwell and Craig Biggio stack up with most teams’ top two.
 After the two Killer Bs, the choosing gets rather dicey.